scottmuc/scottmuc.github.com/source/_posts/2014-10-16-valuable-links-podcasts.markdown

 {% img right /images/blog/podcasts/99pi.png 200 %}
 Now one of my favourites.
 You never know what to expect with this show because the enigmatic host, [Roman Mars][roman-mars], always finds something interesting that you likely have no idea about.
+Roman started a group called [Radiotopia][radiotopia] which is a collective of like minded artists to create exceptional podcasts.

 **Favourites (all of them):**